binarynonsense/bn-blog/_posts/2019-11-07-short-review-annas-quest-pc.md

 ---

 <p>
 A charming point-and-click adventure with attractive cartoon-style art and animations and, for the most part, logical and entertaining puzzles.
-The story, although nothing too elaborate or original, was a little more intriguing and darker than I thought at first, making it varied enough to keep me interested.
+The story, although nothing too elaborate or original, was a little more intriguing and darker than I was expecting, making it interesting enough all the way through.
 </p>